 Our Child Safety and Wellbeing Policy will ensure the Service meets all obligations and requirements under the Child Wellbeing Safety Act 2005 (Vic).
-Our Child Safety and Wellbeing Policy will work together with the Service's Code of Conduct Policy, Recruitment Policy, Child Safe Environment Policy, Reportable Conduct Policy and other related policies to develop a child safe culture within the Service and community.
-This policy will provide direction and guidance for all educators, staff and visitors (including students and volunteers) to comply with and adhere to the 11 Child Safe Standards to ensure a child safe environment for all children.
-Eleven new Child Safe Standards were released in 2021, with Services having to comply to the new standards from July 2022.
-The 11 new Standards will replace the previous 7 Child Safe Standards and Principles.
+Our Child Safety and Wellbeing Policy will work together with the Service's Code of Conduct Policy, Recruitment Policy, Child Safe Environment Policy, Reportable Conduct Scheme Policy, Dealing with Complaints Policy, Information Sharing and Family Violence Reforms (The Reforms) Policy and other related policies to develop a child safe culture within the Service and community.
+This policy will provide direction and guidance for all educators, staff and visitors (including students and volunteers) to comply with and adhere to the 11 Child Safe Standards (2022) to ensure a child safe environment for all children.